turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 2 runs, 2 assertions, 0 failures, 0 errors, 0 skips
 ```

+Our tests have guided us towards an implementation.

+## Unicorns Are White

 That covers our first requirement.
 The next requirement says that unicorns are
 usually white, but can be any color.
 That sounds like more than one